 - The Fatal Wound

 - Strange Inferences

 - An Extra Bullet

 - The Time Factor

-- LIFE's Three Versions
+- Life's Three Versions

 - Another Man Wounded

 Bullets inflicted certain wounds that killed President Kennedy on November 22nd, 1963.
 Since that time the Warren Commission has filed its report concerning them.
 (Report of the President's Commission on the Assassination of President Kennedy, United States Printing Office, Washington, D.C., 1964.
 References to this Report are designated by "W" followed by page number.)
+[The above title is also known as The Warren Report.
+See a complete online copy of The Warren Report at History Matters.]
 Chapter III of the report is entitled "The Shots From the Texas Book Depository" (W-61):